yogthos/yogthos.net/resources/templates/md/posts/2016-06-06-WorkingWithHoplon.md

           (h/li todo)))))
 ```

 The element uses the Hoplon `for-tpl` macro to run through the elements in the list.
-The macro is used by Hoplon to map dynamically sized collections to DOM nodes.
+The macro is used to map dynamically sized collections to DOM nodes.
 With the element in place, we can update our `home` element to display a nice HTML list:

 ```clojure
 (h/defelem home []